AugustinPeyridieux/pySaagie-connect/README.md

 # pySaagie-connect

-Project Goal : initialize and simlify connection to different elements of a datalake
+Project Goal : initialize and simplify connection to different elements of a datalake

 For now :